Avinashroffl/Avinash.github.io/README.md

 # personal-portfolio
-it is live in https://avinash.000webhostapp.com
+it is also live in https://avinash.000webhostapp.com